Skip to main content

 Charging

-The largest network is Enel X Way.
+The largest charging network is Enel X Way.
+The Enel X Way map provides an overview of the charging station locations.

 Parking

-Check the regulations at your holiday destination.
+Find out about the regulations at your holiday destination.

 Restricted traffic zones (ZTL)

-Congestion charge
+Congestion Charge

-The purchase of electric and hybrid cars is encouraged in Italy.
-In 2023, the premiums will be between 2,000 and 7,500 euros.
-The maximum amount assumes the scrapping of the end-of-life vehicle.
+The purchase of electric and hybrid cars is subsidised in Italy.
+The premiums are between €2,000 and €7,500 and are based on personal income.
+The maximum amount requires the old vehicle to be scrapped.

 Charging